 Recently there was a discussion at my workplace about the difference between a taco and a burrito.
 This launched a huge discussion between the nuances of each item.

-It took several months before I realized that breakfast tacos in San Antonio did not come in a crispy shell but rather a soft tortilla.
-After becoming enlightened to this fact, I have happily ordered breakfast tacos ever since.
+It was several months before I realized that breakfast tacos in San Antonio did not come in a crispy shell but rather a soft tortilla.
+Once I became enlightened to this fact, I have happily ordered breakfast tacos ever since.

 This led me to develop what I refer to as the I-20 Taco Theory.
 Interstate 20 more or less cuts Texas right in the middle as the road travels East to West passing through DFW and Midland before swooping down South to El Paso.
 People who live either side of this line have drastically different views on tacos.

 San Antonians and people who live South of I-20 cannot imagine calling the tortilla wrapped treat anything other than a taco.
 To them, a burrito is anything that comes in a larger tortilla, a la Freebirds.
 By default, anything purchased in the morning is in a normal sized tortilla so they logically refer to it as a taco.
 If they want a hard shelled taco, they will always specifically ask for a “crispy taco.”

 The contingent who lives North of I-20 referred to the morning item as a breakfast burrito.
 This group feels that by default the word taco implies a crispy shell.
 Folks North of the line refer to anything in a tortilla as a burrito although there are some factions who deviate and call the smaller tortilla item a soft taco.